evert/evert.github.com/_posts/2018/2018-07-16-bye-disqus-hello-webmention.md

 It's not easy currently to discover on this site that Webmentions are possible, and it's it's not possible to leave a regular comment anymore.
 I hope I can fix both of these in the future.
+I think the result is that the barrier to entry has become very high, and I'd like to see if it's possible for me to reduce that again.
+How would you go about it?

-Webmention.io does not have good spam protection.
+[Webmention.io][3] does not have good spam protection.
 Spam was a major issue with pingbacks, and is pretty much why pingbacks died.
 Webmention is not big enough for this to be an issue, but if Webmentions grow, the spam issue has to be solved.

 Lastly, this blog does not yet do outgoing Web mentions.
 There's no obvious way to do this with a static site generator either, so my intent is to write a